James Duff (businessman): Career

 James's father, Ernest Duff, founded Southern Tire Mart in 1973.
 James and his brother Thomas both worked there as teenagers and assumed control of the struggling company in 1983.
 They later sold it in 1998 to Tire Distribution Systems.
 In 2003, they purchased the company back for $15 million and rebranded it as Southern Tire Mart.
 At the time of the purchase, sales revenue was $90 million.
 By 2025, Southern Tire Mart's revenues had grown to exceed $4 billion, making it the nation's largest truck tire dealer and retread manufacturer.
 It remains the largest of the companies under the Duff Capital Investors (DCI) umbrella.

 James and Thomas co-founded Duff Capital Investors, a holding company with revenues of $6 billion.
-DCI is the largest privately owned business in Mississippi, employing over 6,000 Mississippians and an additional 10,000 employees nationwide.
+DCI is the largest privately owned business in Mississippi.
 Since 2009, the brothers have been the only members of the Forbes 400 list from Mississippi.
 Together, they remain the wealthiest individuals in Mississippi.